 All these retailers have suffered difficulties and prominent changes in both business operations and the marketplace, including:

-Neil Wilson, senior market analyst at ETX Capital, said: "Ultimately this is a necessary shakeout of some pretty out-dated retailers, which though terrible for those affected by job losses, is likely to mean a leaner, fitter retail market and a more productive use of capital.”
+Neil Wilson, the senior market analyst at ETX Capital, said: “Ultimately this is a necessary shakeout of some pretty out-dated retailers, which though terrible for those affected by job losses, is likely to mean a leaner, fitter retail market and a more productive use of capital.”

 Both Toys R Us and Maplin are continuing to trade for now, although they are selling at bargain prices to get rid of their stock.

-This is an opportunity for customers to get some good deals, however they will not be able to get refunds if they buy faulty products.
+This is an opportunity for customers to get some good deals, however, they will not be able to get refunds if they buy faulty products.